Kinyugo/odewel/README.md

 )
 ```

-:bulb: With odewel, you have the flexibility to choose how and when your weights are loaded :bulb:
+:bulb: With odewel, you have the flexibility to choose how and when your weights are loaded.

 ## Considerations

-:spiral_notepad: A few things to note :spiral_notepad:
+:spiral_notepad: A few things to note:

 - The library only supports PyTorch models.
 Support for other libraries will be added in the future.

 - When using odewel, all weights are initialized on the meta device without any data.
 Therefore, to ensure a correct forward pass, the required tensor must be set as a parameter or buffer and must be included in the weight mapping returned by the `weights_loader_fn`.

+## :clipboard: To-Do

+- Implement Smart and Efficient Weight Loaders: The current weight loaders load weights one after the other in a greedy manner.
+However, all weights in a network are not equal.
+Some weights may be reused and the larger ones may take more time to load.
+As such, implementing efficient pre-loading strategies is crucial for boosting performance.